Modern Slavery & Human Trafficking Statement 2023

 Other Initiatives

 In 2022 the Davy Group became a participant in the United Nations Global Compact - a strategic initiative to encourage businesses and firms worldwide to adopt sustainable and socially responsible policies, and to report on their implementation.
-The Compact is based on 10 principles and provides a blueprint for corporate human rights and environmental best practice.
-As part of the responsible sourcing system, Davy will develop a “Responsible Resourcing Code of Conduct”.
-The Code will seek to ensure that Davy’s suppliers are adhering to appropriate standards with regards to environmental, social and ethical issues, including all applicable legislation concerning working time, minimum wages, working conditions and child labour.
+The Compact, founded on 10 principles, offers a framework for best practices in corporate human rights and environmental responsibility.
+As part of the responsible sourcing system, Davy will develop a “supplier code of conduct”.
+This code will seek to ensure that Davy’s suppliers are adhering to appropriate standards with regards to environmental, social and ethical issues, including all relevant legislation regarding working hours, minimum wages, working conditions and child labour.

 Approval and Review

-This statement has been approved by the Board of J&E Davy Holdings on behalf of the Davy Group.
-The Statement will be reviewed and updated annually where necessary to reflect changes in circumstances and actual practice.
+Approval and Review This statement has been approved by the Board of J & E Davy Holdings on behalf of the Davy Group.
+The statement will be reviewed and updated annually where necessary to reflect changes in circumstances and actual practice.

 Download the Modern Slavery Statement